stjen/JBot/README.md

 As of now the bot is in a very alpha state - meaning it should not be trusted to do anything useful.

-I can be contacted on IRC: irc.freenode.org #coconuts, usually with the nick mabool
+I can be contacted on IRC: irc.freenode.org #peanuts, usually with the nick mabool

 # TODO